EMBÍ·NET

 Impactful

-Knowledge must be impactful
+Knowledge and AI must be impactful

 05